EmmyEriksson92/inlupp2/README.md

 # inlupp2

-This project was done as an examination work in the course: Programmering 2.
+This project was part of an assignment in the course: Programmering 2.
 The course was part of the program Data-och systemvetenskapligt kandidatprogram.

 **About this program:**